A Legislative History of the Credit Card Act of 2009

 Edited by: William H. Manz

 Enacted in May 2009, with a level of bipartisan support that was unusual for the 111th Congress, the Credit Card Accountability Responsibility and Disclosure Act of 2009, also known as the Credit CARD Act, placed new restrictions on credit card companies and provided new restrictions for consumers.
-This new act requires creditors to provided written notice 45 days prior to the effective date of:
+This new act requires creditors to provide written notice 45 days prior to the effective date of:

 - An increase in an annual percentage rate (APR)